-If a student fails to begin a course (i.e., does not login) or ceases attending, the student can be institutionally withdrawn and receives a "WN," which indicates the student was failing the course at the time of the withdrawal.
+If a student fails to begin a course (i.e., does not login), the student may be dropped as a "non-start."
+If the student ceases attending, they can be institutionally withdrawn, and receive a "WN," indicating the student was failing at the time of the withdrawal.
 A student-initiated withdrawal with justification (other than to avoid a failing final grade) is noted with a "W."

-Starting with week 2, the course withdrawal period is weeks 2 through 6.
-Students seeking to withdraw from a course within the first six weeks may notify the University by submission of a course withdrawal form.
-The form is on Bottega's website: Student Request Change of Status Form.
-Students seeking to withdraw from their academic program may also send a written request to the Registrar's Office.
+Starting with week 2, the course withdrawal period is weeks 2 through 8.
+Students seeking to withdraw from a course within the first eight weeks may notify the University by submission of a course withdrawal form.
+The form is on Bottega's website: Student Enrollment Status Change Form.
+Students seeking to withdraw from their academic program may send a written request to the Registrar's Office.